 Now available at Redstreak Campground

-Picnic tables and traditional fire pits offer the authenticity of eating and cooking outdoors © Parks Canada
+Traditional fire pits offer the authenticity of eating and cooking outdoors

 This summer, Parks Canada is making your camping experience in Kootenay National Park effortless and memorable!

 Exclusive to Canada’s national parks and national historic sites, ten 6 x 7 metre (19 x 24 foot) oTENTiks are have been installed in Redstreak Campground.
 Part tent, part cabin, each oTENTik sleeps up to six people and includes homey comforts such as high density foam mattresses for a restful sleep, raised wooden floors and a spacious indoor sitting area for late night card games.
 Under-the-bed storage provides extra space for outdoor gear, while unzipping windows, screens and a fibreglass door ensure comfort and security.
 Picnic tables and traditional fire pits offer the authenticity of eating and cooking outdoors surrounded by incredible mountain views and arid grasslands.
 Campground amenities, including grey water sinks, cook shelters, food storage areas and washrooms are easily accessible and can be found close to each unit.